 Equipment and items that have come into contact with plant or soil material such as vehicles, machinery, tools, clothing and boots, have the potential to spread the disease.
 The decontamination guide, which details personal and vehicle and machinery decontamination procedures to help prevent disease spread, is available in English, Hmong (PDF, 1.2MB) and Punjabi (PDF, 1.6MB) .

-Information and contact details for general community support services and the Panama support service is available to individuals who may be experiencing financial, social or emotional hardship as a result of changed circumstances.
+The Panama support service is available to individuals who may be experiencing financial, social or emotional hardship as a result of changed circumstances.

 - Watch a short video on identifying symptoms and protecting your farm, showing how to identify the disease and what protection measures you can put in place on your farm.

 - Check the maps of biosecurity zones for restrictions when moving banana plants and items in Queensland.

 - Learn more about growing bananas, including banana crop management.

 - Read about the requirements when moving equipment, plant material and soil.

 - Access contact details for community support services available to north Queensland communities affected by Panama TR4.